TranslationalAICenterISU/deepdive2022/docs/getting_started/logistics.md

 ## Create accounts

-You need to provide the instructors with the following informaion prior to the start of the workshop:
+You need to provide the instructors with the following information prior to the start of the workshop:

 * [:material-github: GitHub](https://github.com){target=_blank} - Provide the instructors with your GitHub `username`, you will use this to authenticate to the GPU cloud instances where we will be running the exercises.